La Crosse, Wisconsin: Railroads

 The first rail line to reach La Crosse arrived in 1858 from Milwaukee constructed by the Milwaukee & La Crosse Railroad.
 This later became the main line of the Milwaukee Road.
 After the Milwaukee Road went bankrupt it became part of the Soo Line Railroad in 1985 and later came under the control of Canadian Pacific Railway.
+This is still the area's primary rail right-of-way, providing both freight and passenger service.

-This line provides the track on which the La Crosse Amtrak station is located, served daily by the Empire Builder between Chicago and Seattle or Portland.
-In May 2024, the station added a daily round-trip on the new Borealis train between Chicago and St. Paul.
+Today, Amtrak serves the La Crosse station with four departures daily.
+The cross-country Empire Builder between Chicago and Seattle/Portland stops once daily in each direction.
+In May 2024, the station added a second daily round-trip with the debut of Amtrak's Borealis route.
+The Borealis serves the same stations as the Empire Builder along the old Milwaukee Road, but only the more-traveled portion between Chicago and Saint Paul, Minnesota via Milwaukee, La Crosse, and Winona, Minnesota.

 Railroad tracks owned by Burlington Northern and Santa Fe Railway (BNSF) pass through La Crosse providing freight service.
 These were originally built by the Chicago, Burlington & Quincy Railroad in 1886 to connect Chicago to the Twin Cities following the east bank of the Mississippi River.
 This line provided passenger service as well up until May 1, 1971, when Amtrak took over intercity passenger rail operations.